andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 Later within the OnTurn method --> from that dialogSet, we create a dialogContext
 ```
 var dialogContext = await _dialogSet.CreateContextAsync(turnContext, cancellationToken);
 var dialogTurnResult = await dialogContext.ContinueDialogAsync(cancellationToken);
 ```
 And from the dialogContext --> we run ContinueDialog (ie. go to the next step if it can)

 If that dialogStatus is Empty --> we know there wasn't a dialog called to begin with so we need to begin a new one.
 We'll define one and call one directly off that dialogContext:
 ```
 dialogContext.PromptAsync(
-                        "name",
-                        new PromptOptions { Prompt = MessageFactory.Text("STEP 4: This is the TextPrompt Dialog ::: PLEASE ENTER YOUR NAME.") },
+  "name", new PromptOptions { Prompt = MessageFactory.Text("STEP 4: This is the TextPrompt Dialog ::: PLEASE ENTER YOUR NAME.") },cancellationToken);
-                        cancellationToken);

 // We had a dialog run (it was the prompt) .
 Now it is Complete.
 else if (dialogTurnResult.Status == DialogTurnStatus.Complete)
 {
   // Check for a result.
   if (dialogTurnResult.Result != null)
   {
   // Finish by sending a message to the user.
 Next time ContinueAsync is called it will return DialogTurnStatus.Empty.
   await turnContext.SendActivityAsync(MessageFactory.Text($"THANK YOU, I HAVE YOUR NAME AS: '{dialogTurnResult.Result}'."));
   }
 }
 ```
 The final piece to the puzzle is this last call to save changes to the Conversation State which handles persistence of a conversation state object using the conversation ID
 ```